postmanlabs/postman-collection-code-generators/README.md

 * `name` - Display name
 * `id` - unique ID of the option
 * `type` - Data type of the option.
 (Allowed data types: `boolean`, `string`)
 * `default` - Default value.
-The value that is used if this option is not specified while creating code snippet
+The value that is used if this option is not specified while creating SDK snippet.
 * `availableOptions` - List of available options.
 * `required` - Boolean to denote if its a required option
-* `description` - User friendly description.
+* `description` - User-friendly description.

 ```js
 let sdkgen = require('pathToSdkgen');